 Lazy VJ Farms

 The abundant plant diversity on the ranch provides excellent wildlife habitat.
 The property has 2,000 continuous acres that includes cool and warm season varieties of native and introduced grasses, forbs, legumes, native timberland and riparian areas.
-Although Rod accommodates a small number of hunters on his land, he does not need to plant food plots to make the land an attractive place to hunt due to the plant diversity that brings in the game.
+Although Rod accommodates a small number of hunters on his land, he does not need to plant food plots to make the land an attractive place to hunt due to the plant diversity available.

 Rod believes no generation can precisely predict what changes future generations will encounter.
 He recognizes that it will be important for the next generation to be educated about the nuances of conservation and land management in order for the business to continue into the future.
 Working with his son Tom and his grandson has given him the opportunity to instill the land ethic his dad gave to him, giving him some peace of mind that his son and grandson will make good management choices in the future.

-“Rod lives Leopold’s belief that conservation is a state of harmony between men and land,” said Daryl Donohue, rancher.
-“From burn schools for ranchers to water festivals for school kids, and from wildflower tours attracting urban dwellers to educating state and local officials, he has created and sustained programs that bring a love and understanding of the natural environment to people who might otherwise be oblivious to its importance.
+“Rod lives Leopold’s belief that conservation is a state of harmony between men and land,” said fellow rancher, Daryl Donohue.
+“From burn schools for ranchers to water festivals for school kids, and from wildflower tours attracting urban dwellers to educating state and local officials, he has created and sustained programs that bring a love and understanding of the natural environment to people who might otherwise be oblivious to its importance."